nh2tran/DeepNovo-DIA/README.md

 - "CHARGE": not relevant
 - "SCANS": the MS/MS scan id; "F1:3" means scan number 3 of fraction 1
-- "RTINSECONDS": the retention time of the spectrum
+- "RTINSECONDS": the retention time of the spectrum After those headers lines are the list of pairs of (m/z, intensity) of fragment ions in the spectrum.
+Finally, the spectrum ends with the line "END IONS"

 The csv file contains all precursor features detected from LC/MS map.
 The file’s columns include the following information: